isomerpages/mlaw-uncitral/pages/Programme.md

 |      | 1400 - 1645    | Roundtable discussion (open to Working Group III delegates only)  |
 |      | 1645 - 1700   | Closing remarks  |

+Download the Programme E-Booklet here.
+Programme is accurate as of 18 August 2023.
 [![](/images/programme.jpg)](/files/minlawuncitralprogramme.pdf)